-Year two after my divorce, one of my goals in healing, was to learn to be more authentic.
+Year two after my divorce, one of my goals in healing, was to learn to be more authentic and a strong woman.
 Emotionally healthy people are authentic.
-I wanted to be authentic!
+I wanted to be that!
 Fearlessly authentic, actually.
 I knew it would be hard work to learn this new way of living, but I really wanted to change.
-So I set my goal to do it this year.
+So I set my goal to do it that year.

 I had spent so much of my life trying to please other people.
 I had become everything that others wanted from me… or for me… I was no longer myself (if I had ever really been myself… I am not even sure).
 Instead, I had become their version of me.

-But I am an imperfect person, with faults and flaws, I failed so many times!
+But I’m an imperfect person, with faults and flaws, I failed so many times!
 I was never good enough.

-I was often intimidated to confront these people because then I would risk them leaving me or being upset with me.
+I was often intimidated to confront these people because then I would risk them leaving me, being upset with me, or it starting a crazy conversation that never ended well.
 This happened a lot!
 I had become everyone’s scapegoat.
 With the threat of, I will abandon you if you do not take the blame or be everything I need you to be.

 When the past becomes the “normal.”